aws-samples/realtime-health-data-insights-dynamodb/README.md

 These are the access patterns we'll be considering for the Health data insights schema design.

 1. Save the user's raw health metric data with context
-2. Save the user's daily summary health metric data with context
+2. Save the user's daily aggregated health metric data with context
 3. Get daily insights for a user's specific health metric with context
 4. Get weekly insights for a user's specific health metric with context
 5. Get monthly insights for a user's specific health metric with context